johanek/old-blog/source/_posts/2015-03-10-the-path-to-peer-review.markdown

 Somewhere along the way, getting your work reviewed became desirable.
 You realise the earlier you put your work out there for review, the earlier you get feedback and the less likely you are to spend time doing the wrong thing.

 We still have a number of repos that anyone can just change by pushing to master, there's no controls because these changes are considered safe.
-But people *choose* to create branches and PRs for their changes to these repos, because they *want* to have their work reviewed!
+But people *choose* to create branches and PRs for their changes to these repos, because they *want* to have their work reviewed.

-## Change takes time ...
+## Change takes time...

 Going from no version control to making this cultural change in the way we approached our work took about 2.5 years.

-Throughout this period there was no grand plan that we were heading to a certain scenario.
-At each stage we could only see a small way forward, and had some things we were looking to do better, so we experimented and tried things.
-Then, for the things that worked, we made sure everyone kept doing it that way.
+Throughout this period there was no grand plan or defined scenario that we were trying to achieve.
+At each stage, we could only see a short way forward.
+We had some things we were looking to do better, so we experimented.
+When we found what worked, we made sure everyone kept doing it that way.

 At the start, I had no idea that peer review of sysadmin work would be done via code review.
-That didn't feel intuitive to the way we were working in the past.
-But as we've moved more things into git and we've seen the benefits, we want to manage everything the same way which drives moving more things into git.
+As we've moved things into git and we saw the benefits, we want to manage everything the same way and that drives moving more things into git.

 We moved slowly because there was other work going on and we needed to get people comfortable with the new way of working and tooling before we could ask more of them.
-It takes time to change, and many of our team have benefitted from seeing that incremental process take place.
+Change takes time, and many of our team have benefitted from seeing that incremental process take place.

-But it's been gratifying that the newest team members who have joined since we established PRs have said *"I was uncertain about it at first, but now I get it.
+It's been gratifying that the newest team members who have joined since we established PRs have said *"I was uncertain about it at first, but now I get it.
 It really works."*

-## ... and involves lots of hard work
+## ... and involves lots of painstaking work

-To get to where we are has meant spending a lot of time setting up new repositories and isolating files that are managed by humans and automatically generated, migrating repositories to stash, creating deploy hooks, explaining how git works, and most of making sure you're providing useful reviews and that they happen regularly.
+To get to where we are has meant spending a lot of time setting up new repositories and isolating files that are managed by humans and automatically generated, migrating repositories to stash, creating deploy hooks, explaining how git works, and most of all making sure you're providing useful reviews and that they happen regularly.

-It's one thing to start setting up a couple of repos like this - but to fully establish the change you need to do lots of boring work where you make sure *everything* is migrated, even the more difficult cases.
-It's really important you're using a single system for everything!
+It's one thing to start setting up a couple of repos like this – but to fully establish the change you need to do lots of boring work to make sure *everything* is migrated, even the more difficult cases.
+It's important that everything is managed consistently, within one system.